 - Eagle Award This is one of the school's most important awards.
 Each teacher will choose one student from the class who has exhibited exemplary Christian leadership, attitude and commitment throughout the year.
-Citizenship, Christian character, Social interaction, Classroom Behavior, and Academic Commitment are all considered. - Academic Scholar-This is the student with the highest academic average.
-It is the school's highest academic achievement award. - Art one student per class who has exhibited outstanding achievement in art. - History one student who has exhibited excellence in history. - Language Arts one student who has exhibited excellence in language arts. - Math one student who has exhibited excellence in math. - Music one student per class who has exhibited outstanding achievement in music. - Penmanship one student with the best handwriting. - Physical Fitness The PE teachers will award certificates to students who have met the requirements for the President's Physical Fitness program. - Reading one student who has exhibited excellence in reading. - Science one student who has exhibited excellence in science. - Spelling one student who has achieved the highest average in spelling
+Citizenship, Christian character, Social interaction, Classroom Behavior, and Academic Commitment are all considered. - Art one student per class who has exhibited outstanding achievement in art. - History one student per class who has exhibited excellence in history. - Language Arts one student per class who has exhibited excellence in language arts. - Math one student per class who has exhibited excellence in math. - Music one student per class who has exhibited outstanding achievement in - Penmanship/Handwriting one student per class with the best handwriting. - Physical Fitness The PE teachers will award certificates to students who have met the requirements for the President's Physical Fitness program. - Reading one student per class who has exhibited excellence in reading. - Science one student per class who has exhibited excellence in science. - Spanish one student per class who has exhibited outstanding achievement in Spanish - Spelling one student per class who has exhibited excellence in spelling - STEM one student per class who has exhibited outstanding achievement in STEM